Baked Bean and Cheese Chimichangas

 How to Make Baked Bean and Cheese Chimichangas

 Preheat the oven to 375 degrees.
-Line a baking sheet with tin foil then place two wire cooling racks in the baking sheet (this helps the food cook on both sides evenly without flipping them while they bake).
-Spray with cooking spray.
+Line a baking sheet with foil, then place a large wire cooling rack on the baking sheet (this helps the food cook on both sides evenly without flipping it while it bakes).
+Spray the rack with olive oil cooking spray.

-Put into the oven and bake for 20-25 minutes or until golden brown.
-Side Note: If you don’t use the cooling racks in your baking sheet make sure to flip the chimichangas halfway through cooking time.
-Serve immediately.
-Enjoy.
+Place into the oven and bake for 20-25 minutes or until golden brown.
+Side Note: If you don’t use the cooling rack in your baking sheet, flip the chimichangas halfway through cooking time.

 Ingredients